History of German settlement in Central and Eastern Europe: Teutonic Knights

-From the second half of the 13th century to the 15th century, the crusading Teutonic Knights ruled Prussia through their monastic state.
+From the second half of the 13th century to the 15th century, the crusading Teutonic Knights ruled Prussia through their monastic state, and annexed Eastern Pomerania with Gdańsk from Poland in the 14th century.
 As a consequence, German settlement accelerated along the southeastern coast of the Baltic Sea.
 These areas, centered around Gdańsk (Danzig) and Königsberg, remained one of the largest closed German settlement area outside the Holy Roman Empire.

 17th to 19th century settlements

 Thirty Years' War aftermath

 When the Thirty Years' War devastated Central Europe, many areas were completely deserted, others suffered severe population drops.
 These areas were in part resettled by Germans from areas hit less.
 Some of the deserted villages, however, were not repopulated - that is why the Middle Ages' density of settlements was higher than today's.

 Poland

-In the 16th and 17th centuries, settlers from the Netherlands and Friesland, often of Mennonite faith, founded villages in Royal Prussia, along the Vistula River and its tributaries, and in Kujawy, Mazovia and Wielkopolska.
+In the 16th and 17th centuries, settlers from the Netherlands and Friesland, often of Mennonite faith, founded villages in the province of Royal Prussia, along the Vistula River and its tributaries, and in Kuyavia, Mazovia and Greater Poland.
 The law under which these villages were organized was called the Dutch or Olęder law; such villages were called Holendry or Olędry.
 The inhabitants of such villages were called Olędrzy, regardless of their ethnicity.
 In fact, the vast majority of Olęder villages in Poland were settled by ethnic Germans, usually Lutherans, who spoke the Low German dialect called Plautdietsch.